 Since there is already a system in place within your body producing cannabinoids, CBD acts as an analog for these pre-existing endocannabinoids.
 This means that the receptors found throughout the ECS are the primary point at which CBD binds to and impacts the body.
 Think of CBD as a cut key that mirrors the shape of the body’s cannabinoids, and the ECS receptors as keyholes.

 This system is the key to understanding how our body processes CBD.
 Like other compounds, including your medicine, CBD interacts with receptors throughout the body, before eventually being metabolised and eliminated.
 Since the body is a careful balance of chemicals and cannabinoids, introducing CBD alongside your medication can lead to them affecting each other.

-For more on the endocannabinoid system, read our full guide here.
+For more on the endocannabinoid system, read here.